jku-win-dke/AISA-XMI-Mapper/README.md

 			sh:path aixm:operation
 		] .

-#### 2.3.3.
-Choice

-For each UML class with stereotype "choice" a SHACL shape is generated.
-The basic methods 1 and 2 are used for mapping attributes and connections.
-In addition, a SHACL exactly one (sh:xone) statement is added for each connection property, because the choice represents a link between a class and some other classes.
-Example SignificantPoint (if only DesignatedPoint and AirportHeliport are selected):

-	aixm:SignificantPoint
-		a sh:NodeShape ;
-		sh:property [
-			sh:class aixm:DesignatedPoint ;
-			sh:maxCount 1 ;
-			sh:minCount 0 ;
-			sh:path aixm:fixDesignatedPoint
-		] ;
-		sh:property [
-			sh:class aixm:AirportHeliport ;
-			sh:maxCount 1 ;
-			sh:minCount 0 ;
-			sh:path aixm:airportReferencePoint
-		] ;
-		sh:xone (
-			[
-				sh:property [
-					sh:minCount 1 ;
-                                        sh:path aixm:airportReferencePoint
-				]
-			]
-			[
-				sh:property [
-					sh:minCount 1 ;
-				        sh:path aixm:fixDesignatedPoint
-				]
-			]
-		) .

-#### 2.3.4.
-CodeList
+##### aixm_5-1-1.xq: Mapping of Elements - Stereotpye "CodeList"

 For each UML class with stereotype "CodeList" a SHACL shape is generated.
 Its attributes are allowed values and therefore mapped into a SHACL list.
 If a super class with stereotype "XSDsimpleType" exists, a SHACL datatype statement is added.
-Example NilReasonEnumeration and UomDistanceVerticalType:
+Example aixm:NilReasonEnumeration and aixm:UomDistanceVerticalType:

 	aixm:NilReasonEnumeration
 		a sh:NodeShape ;